Fawn Fire: Progression

 The fire began at approximately 4:45 p.m.
-PDT in the steep, forested drainage of the West Fork Stillwater Creek in the Shasta National Forest, west of Blue Ridge and south of Allie Cove Campground near Shasta Lake.
-The area, more generally located in the mountains between Redding's sparse northern fringes and Shasta Lake, was accessible only using nearby quarry roads.
-The fire's dispatched location was near the intersection of Fawndale Road (which gave the incident its name) and Radcliff Road, immediately to the east of Interstate 5 and between the community of Mountain Gate to the south and Shasta Lake to the north.
-At approximately 5:00 p.m., Cal Fire reported that the fire was 20 acre and exhibiting a rapid rate of spread, burning in timber.
-By 6:30 p.m. the fire was 50 acre and zero percent contained.
-Later that night, gusty north winds caused the fire to spot and spread rapidly.
+Pacific Time Zone (PDT) on September 22, 2021, in an area near Fawndale Road and Radcliff Road, between the community of Mountain Gate to the south and Shasta Lake to the north.
+At approximately 5:00 p.m., the fire was 20 acre and exhibiting a rapid rate of spread, burning in timber.
+Later, the fire was 50 acre and zero percent contained.
+That night, gusty north winds caused the fire to spot and spread rapidly.

-By 7:00 a.m. on the morning of September 23, the fire was reported as 150 acre and five percent contained.
-Winds continued to increase throughout the morning and afternoon.
-At the same time, the Shasta County Sheriff's Office issued the first evacuation warning for the fire, for the area north of Bear Mountain Road, from Kitty Hawk Lane to Moss Drive.
+By 7:00 a.m. on September 23, the fire was reported as 150 acre and five percent contained.
 An evacuation order was issued by 9:00 a.m. for all roads off of Bear Mountain Road between Dry Creek and Old Oregon Trail.
-By 9:20 a.m., the fire was reported as 800 acre, and by 12:30 p.m., it was reported as 1200 acre and five percent contained.
+That morning, the fire was reported as 800 acre, and later that day, it was reported as 1200 acre and five percent contained.

-The Fawn Fire's growth was fueled by a combination of high winds with gusts over 20 miles per hour, temperatures as high as 97 degrees, and relative humidity levels down to ten percent.
-The wind-driven fire exhibited "extreme" and "explosive" behavior as it moved primarily south and west out of the mountains towards Redding and into brush, oak woodlands, and neighborhoods, threatening more than 2,000 structures.
+The Fawn Fire's growth was fueled by a combination of high winds with gusts over 20 mph, temperatures as high as 97 F, and relative humidity levels down to 10 percent.
+According to the Redding Record Searchlight, the wind-driven fire exhibited "extreme" and "explosive" behavior as it moved primarily south and west out of the mountains towards Redding and into brush, oak woodlands, and neighborhoods, threatening more than 2,000 structures.

 At least 555 firefighting personnel were engaged on the fire using bulldozers to create firebreaks, water tenders to defend structures and attack spot fires, and over a dozen air tankers and helicopters dropping fire retardant and water in an effort to reduce the intensity and rate of spread of the fire.
-During the height of the air attack effort on September 23, aircraft dropped 53,000 gallons of fire retardant in a 90-minute period.
-Evacuation warnings and orders continued to expand, eventually covering all areas east of Interstate 5 and north of State Route 299 (including Shasta College, which had briefly been an evacuation center).
+During the height of the air attack effort on September 23, aircraft dropped 53000 U.S.gal of fire retardant in a 90-minute period.
+Evacuation warnings and orders continued to expand, eventually covering all areas east of Interstate 5.
 Winds and fire behavior moderated in the afternoon and evening.
 By 7:00 p.m., the fire was reported as 5500 acre and five percent contained.